innovat31/IITM-BS--Grpa/README.md

 # IITM-BS--Grpa
 This repository is for the weekly Graded Programming Assignments of IITM BS Degree.
-This is specifically for python Term-3 Jan 2025- April 2025.
+This is specifically for python Term-2 Jan 2025- April 2025(Term-1 according to the year 2025).

 # Week-1 :